persalys/persalys/python/doc/user_manual/graphical_interface/probabilistic_analysis/user_manual_probabilistic_analysis.rst

   .. image:: /user_manual/graphical_interface/probabilistic_analysis/probabilisticModelMarginals.png
      :align: center

-This item is associated with a window which has two tabs:
+This item is associated with a window which has the **Marginals** and **Dependence** tabs.

-- the **Marginals** tab:
+1-2 Specify the distribution parameters
+'''''''''''''''''''''''''''''''''''''''

+The **Marginals** tab allows to set up the input distributions.

-  - On the left, the user can choose stochastic input variables and their distribution.
+On the left, the user can choose stochastic input variables and their distribution.
       - Variables are deterministic by default: To make a variable stochastic, check the variable box.
       - Variable distribution is Gaussian distribution by default.
 To change the distribution,